ferozalizada/CSI4107_Project_Search_Engine/README.md

 #### Vector Space Model (VSM) Search

-With this, you can perform free-text searches like `data science or web development`.
+You can perform free-text searches like `data science` or `bussiness`.

 #### Boolean Retrieval Model (BRM) Search

-With this, you can perform boolean searches like `operating AND systems or NOT hardware`.
+You can perform boolean searches like using the AND, OR, NOT operators:
+`operating AND systems` or `operating AND systems NOT hardware`.

 ### Installation